Learn & WatchSubmitMagazine

 A: Caffeinated and decaffeinated green tea both contain the antioxidant Epigallocatechin Gallate (EGCG), although the processing of decaffeinated tea may reduce the content of antioxidants.
 The two most common techniques for decaffeination are the use of a direct chemical solution and supercritical carbon dioxide.
 The polyphenol content of decaffeinated green tea is better preserved using the carbon dioxide technique, so look for that option if possible.Q: How much caffeine does green tea have?

 A: Caffeine levels in green tea products can range from nothing to hundreds of milligrams per 8 ounces, with the average being between 20 and 50 milligrams — this compares to roughly 80 to 100 milligrams in coffee.
-With roughly 70 milligrams per teaspoon of powder, matcha tea is among the highest in caffeine content among teas (a typical serving size for an 8-ounce cup of tea).
-The Food and Drug Administration (FDA) states that healthy persons can consume up to 400 milligrams of caffeine per day without any potential health risks.
+With roughly 70 milligrams, matcha tea is among the highest in caffeine content among teas.
+The Food and Drug Administration (FDA) states that it is safe to consume up to 400 milligrams of caffeine per day without any potential health risks.
 A daily dose of this is about equivalent to eight cups of green tea or four cups of coffee.
-Caffeine tolerance varies from person to person, so you should monitor your symptoms and adjust your consumption accordingly.Q: Can I use green tea to lose weight?
+So drink away!Q: Can I use green tea to lose weight?

 A: Evidence shows that the combination of EGCG and caffeine in green tea may have slight benefits on weight loss and fat oxidation, but further studies are needed to confirm these claims.
 Drinking green tea daily may be part of a healthy diet, especially if you’re using it as a replacement for other sugary drinks.
 The Centers for Disease Control and Prevention doesn’t recommend green tea extract supplements for weight loss, however, because they can have different side effects.
 If you want to enjoy good health for years to come, you should prioritize your general health over your weight loss goals.
 You should maintain a diet rich in fruits, vegetables, lean meats, whole grains, and healthy fats.
 Changing other aspects of your lifestyle, like eating more home-cooked meals, doing more exercise, and getting enough sleep, can also have a significant impact on your well-being and help you lose weight faster.Q: How do I make iced green tea at home?